mstksg/inCode/copy/entries/machines-3.md

-*   Well, a bit of self-promotion, my upcoming library [auto][] is basically supposed to be almost all of these concepts implemented as a finely tuned and optimized library, attached with semantic tools for working with real-world problems with these concepts of local statefulness, composition, and declarative style.
+*   Well, a bit of self-promotion, my upcoming library [auto][] is basically supposed to be almost all of these concepts implemented as a finely tuned and optimized performant library, attached with semantic tools for working with real-world problems with these concepts of local statefulness, composition, and declarative style.
 You can really apply what you learned here to start building projects right away!